 A new AARP survey of adults shows that 3 out of 4 adults age 50 and older want to stay in their homes and communities as they age.AARP

-This makes sense for many reasons, so in this article, we will be going over the benefits of aging in place, which are many.
+As with everything, there are pros and cons to aging in place, but in this article, we will be going over the benefits of aging in place for senior citizens, which are many.

-Most older adults who have lived in their homes for decades have long ago paid off their mortgages.
-This makes it very attractive (and practical) to stay in place.
+Most older people who have lived in their homes for decades have long ago paid off their mortgage expenses.
+This makes it very attractive (and practical) to spend their golden years in their current home.

 “To society, it costs a lot less for someone to age in their home than to go into a care facility,” says Marty Bell of the National Aging in Place Council.Kiplinger.com